How to Volunteer Overseas to Protect Wildlife Responsibly

 2. Type of Animal

 Have you always been fascinated by big cats?
 Look at projects in India, Namibia and Peru.
 Elephants?
 Thailand, Cambodia, Sri Lanka, Kenya and Namibia all have projects (rhinos too in the latter).
 Sea turtles?
 Look from Mexico, through most of Central America down to Tobago, and all the way east in Oman and Sri Lanka.
 Macaws and other dazzling birds?
 There are great projects in Honduras, Costa Rica, and Peru.
-You name the animal, there is certainly a volunteering opportunity available for it, from whale sharks in Mexico to orangutans in Indonesia, chinchillas in Chile, oryx in the UAE, or wallabies in Australia.
+You name the animal, there is certainly a volunteering opportunity available for it, from orangutans in Indonesia, chinchillas in Chile, oryx in the UAE, or wallabies in Australia.

 3. Comfort Level

 There are a lot rustic volunteering options out there, and that’s not for everyone.
 If you like would enjoy a few comforts along with your creatures, then organized tours can be a good option.
-RED Sustainable Travel in Mexico organizes three to seven day “Conservation Adventures” that combine luxury tents and gourmet meals with whale and sea turtle monitoring.
-ElevateDestinations has a wide selection of conservation travel itineraries spanning four continents, supporting elephants, rhinos, whales, sea turtles, caimans, jaguars and more, with accommodations in everything from luxury tree-houses to a traditional First Nations long house.
+RED Travel in Mexico organizes three to seven day “Conservation Adventures” that combine luxury tents and gourmet meals with whale and sea turtle monitoring.
+ElevateDestinations provides a wide selection of conservation travel itineraries spanning four continents, supporting elephants, rhinos, whales, sea turtles, caimans, jaguars and more, with accommodations in everything from luxury tree-houses to a traditional First Nations long house.

 As one might imagine, the projects that come with the most comforts, as well as many of the ones producing serious conservation studies, come with a higher price tag.
 There are, however, opportunities to go grassroots, with volunteer fees ranging from nothing (no fee, but volunteers are responsible for their own expenses) to US$300/week including accommodation and meals.
 The chinchilla project is one such option.
-Several well-regarded refuges in the Amazon have inexpensive volunteering options (Comunidad Inta Wara Yassi in Bolivia, Esperanza Verde in Peru, Merazonia in Ecuador).
+Several well-regarded refuges in the Amazon have inexpensive volunteering options (Comunidad Inta Wara Yassi in Bolivia and Merazonia in Ecuador).
 Another place to look for low cost volunteering opportunities is Idealist, where organizations directly post their volunteer placements (and thus should be vetted carefully).
 Just select “animals” under “Area of Focus.”

 Some of the programs mentioned host dozens of volunteers at a time, who stay in dorm-style residences and line up at mess halls for meals.
 Others work only with small groups.
 And yet others host perhaps a volunteer or two at a time.
 Consider what is important to you in terms of companionship and socialization before booking a trip.
 Big groups might offer the chance to make lots of new friends, while independent volunteering might allow room to get to know a few locals much more intimately.